Supporting the Whole Girl

 Prescription Medication Policy

 The student may not self-administer or carry on her person any prescription or non-prescription medication during school or during overnight school trips.
-The only exception is a student in need of an inhaled asthma medication, topical acne medication, auto-injectable epinephrine, diabetes medication, and Lactaid pills.
+The only exceptions are a student in need of an inhaled asthma medication, auto-injectable epinephrine, or diabetes medication.

 The parent, physician, and student must complete and sign the Prescription Medication Authorization Form.
 All parties must agree to follow the school’s procedures concerning the handling and self-administration of such medication.